-This is danger of distracted driving.
+This is the danger of distracted driving.

 Which distractions are a problem?

-The worst distractions are those that require more of your attention.
+The worst distractions are those that require your attention.
 For example, conversation.
 If you’re really paying attention to what the other passenger is saying, you won’t be paying attention to the highway.
 If you truly pay attention to the highway, you’ll miss some of what the other person is saying.
 So much for “hands-free” phone calls.

 If you day-dream about something cool on the way to your destination, you won’t notice or remember many of your surroundings.
 You might even miss your turn.
 It happens all the time.

-Anything that grabs your attention for more than a micro-second steals your attention from the road: adjusting the air conditioning, your seat, or the rearview mirror.
+Anything that grabs your attention for more than a micro-second steals your attention from the road: adjusting the air conditioning, your seat, or the rear-view mirror.
 Think about how much attention it takes to look at a map or to send a text message!

 How to save your life…